pacoispaco/coral/notes.md

 ## Some challenges

-There is very little structured data historical scientific names and classifications and changes made to taxonomies.
+ * There is very little structured on data historical scientific names and classifications and changes made to taxonomies.

-Different authorities have different opinions on what the correct taxonomy is based on existing evidence.
+ * Different authorities have different opinions on what the correct taxonomy is based on existing evidence.

-It can be difficult to present differences beteween different taxonomies or how taxa in different taxonomies are related to each other.
+ * It can be difficult to present differences beteween different taxonomies ori how taxa in different taxonomies are related to each other.

-Some languages have multiple synonym names for well known species as well as popular names for groups of species that do not match current scientifice taxonomies.
+ * Some languages have multiple synonym names for well known species as well as popular names for groups of species that do not match current scientifice taxonomies.

 ### Sources of information on bird names and taxonomies